The Ultimate 7 Day Puerto Rico Itinerary

 - La Placita (179 Calle dos Hermanos) – This historic market turns into a nightlife hot spot especially on Thursday and Fridays.
 This is highly recommended!
 You can get local priced food and drinks here.
 Parking nearby for a fee.

 - Jungle Bird – A cocktail bar around the corner from La Placitas by the same people responsible for La Factoria.

 - Penulitma – A cocktail bar with outdoor space just down the street from Jungle Bird and La Placita.

 This is the last full day of your one week in Puerto Rico!
 I like to leave the last day free and allow for some spontaneity.
 You can visit something you only discovered since arriving on the island or take this as a day to simply relax!

 - Beach day

 - Visit the forts of San Juan – One entrance fee paid will get you into both Castillo San Cristóbal and Castillo San Felipe del Morro.
 They are also included on the America the Beautiful pass.

-Looking for even more info on Puerto Rico?
+Looking for more tips on how to spend one week in Puerto Rico?